Improved sentiment seen in the response to a $500m, five-year debut bond this week by Qatar's Ahli Bank

 ICD's aggressive initial pricing might have been accepted early last year, when low yields in emerging markets made investors desperate for Gulf debt at almost any price, but that is no longer the case.

-An October 2020 sukuk from Saudi Arabia-based Arab Petroleum Investments Corp, which like ICD is rated Aa3 by Moody's, was trading at 155 bps over its Z-spread on Thursday.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+An October 2020 sukuk from Saudi Arabia-based Arab Petroleum Investments Corp, which like ICD is rated Aa3 by Moody's, was trading at 155 bps over its Z-spread on Thursday.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.